Investigating ecosystem tipping points and cascades in the Arctic Seas

 More freshwater = more layering in the ocean

-It can potentially disrupt the upward mixing of nutrients that support a high primary
+can potentially disrupt the upward mixing of nutrients that support a high

 At the same time, the Arctic is changing in other, similarly profound ways.
 Water temperatures are increasing at a rate that is twice the global average, species from temperate regions are appearing and polar species are moving northward, and the timing of annually recurring events is changing.
 It is clear that biodiversity and the ecosystem functions in Arctic waters are being assaulted and irrevocably altered.
 However, the impact that these changes will have on two key ecosystem services, fisheries and carbon sequestration, is still largely unknown.